Pet Carsickness - Does your pet suffer when traveling in the car?

 Get a carrier or crate and get your pet accustomed to being in it at home.
 Put familiar things in it and encourage your pet to use it.
 Treats are excellent for coaxing a pet into a carrier or crate.
 Always leave the door to the crate of entrance to the carrier open and let your pet come and go as they please.
 This will take a while, but your pet needs to understand that their carrier or crate is a comfortable and safe place.

 Start taking short, frequent trips in the car with your pet in their crate or carrier.
 At first, trips can be only a minute or so.
 Then graduate to longer periods of time.
+Position your pet more in the front of the car if possible.

 Find a park or open space about 5-10 minutes from home, ideally have someone else in the car too, to soothe the dog and distract them from the ride.
 Keep your pet happy all the way to the park.
 When at the park do all the enjoyable things that a dog loves, fetch the ball, and chase the Frisbee.
 The stay at the park doesn't need to be that long.
 It just needs to be as enjoyable as possible.
 Then soothe your pet all the way home again.
 When you reach home, make just as much fuss as you did at the park.
 Finish the session with his meal or a treat if time and conditions permit.
 Try doing this as frequently as you can.